Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 1. Not Being Realistic:

 Menopausal changes vary among individuals, so it's crucial to set realistic expectations at the start.
 There will be days when you can’t and you won’t roll out your mat, so don’t set the bar too high.
+Let go of what you used to be able to do.
+Simply be accepting of what you can and can’t do now.
+Your body is changing and it’s important to be guided by it.

 The beauty of practicing yoga at home is that you don’t have to worry about the fixed timetables of a public yoga class and you won’t be intimidated by what others are able to do that you can't (yet) – it’s just you and your video.
 Plus, yoga is not about touching your toes, it’s about the journey to get there, so let go of your ego and just enjoy the ride.